Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Add cooling fruits and coconut alongside your usual grounding foods

-- Maintain your regular routine — Vata still needs consistency even in relaxed summer energy
+- Maintain your regular routine.
+Vata still needs consistency even in relaxed summer energy.

-- Light sesame oil for massage is fine; switch to coconut only if you feel overheated
+- Light sesame oil for massage is fine.
+Switch to coconut only if you feel overheated.

 Kapha Types in Summer

-Summer is generally a comfortable season for Kapha — the heat stimulates your naturally slow metabolism.
+Summer is generally a comfortable season for Kapha.
+The heat stimulates your naturally slow metabolism.

-Priority: Enjoy the stimulation while managing humidity-related Kapha.
+Priority: enjoy the stimulation.
+Manage humidity-related Kapha.

 - The natural lightness of summer foods suits you perfectly